dnschneid/crouton/README.md

   1. Add the `-e` parameter when you run crouton to create an encrypted chroot or encrypt a non-encrypted chroot.
+  2. If you want to use encryption, you must have the root password set by using `sudo chromeos-setdevpasswd`.
+You can tell the root password is not set if you see the following in your install:
+     ```
+     You must have a root password in Chromium OS to mount encrypted chroots.
+     openssl: symbol lookup error: openssl: undefined symbol: RC5_32_set_key
+     ```
-  2. You can get some extra protection on your chroot by storing the decryption key separately from the place the chroot is stored.
+  3. You can get some extra protection on your chroot by storing the decryption key separately from the place the chroot is stored.
 Use the `-k` parameter to specify a file or directory to store the keys in (such as a USB drive or SD card) when you create the chroot.
 Beware that if you lose this file,